 Shoulder arthroscopic decompression is to take pressure off the inflamed shoulder tendons and to provide a pain free mobile and strong shoulder.
 The operation is suitable for people whose symptoms have not responded to non-operative methods such as injections or physiotherapy.
 They have usually undergone assessment of the tendons in the form of an ultrasound scan or MRI scan.

 Overall, this sort of surgery should have a success rate of eight and a half to nine out of ten with substantial reduction in pain and a return to normal activity.

 What does this involve?

-Shoulder arthroscopic decompression is performed under general anaesthetic and takes around one hour.
-Local anaesthetic is also used as part of the pain relieving technique either by direct injection into the site of the surgery or by numbing the nerves to the whole arm using a technique called a regional block.
+Local anaesthetic is also used as part of the pain-relieving technique either by direct injection into the site of the surgery or by numbing the nerves to the whole arm using a technique called a regional block.
 This is similar to the idea of an epidural anaesthetic frequently used in childbirth and can have benefits in not only providing excellent postoperative pain relief but also in reducing postoperative sickness and nausea.

 The surgery is carried out through small incisions around your shoulder using arthroscopic instruments.
 The aim of the operation is to remove bone at the front of your shoulder (the acromion) which is pressing on the inflamed and damaged tendons.